JuliaDynamics/CriticalTransitions.jl/docs/src/examples/sgMAM_KPO.md

 ```
 where `f` is an autonemous drift function and and we have brownian noise `ξ` with intensity `σ`.

-Here we define the define the drift of each seperable variable `u` and `v`.
+Here we define the define the drift of each separable variable `u` and `v`.
 In addition, we hard-code the Jacobian of the drift function.
 ```@example GMAM
 const λ = 3 / 1.21 * 2 / 295
 const ω0 = 1.000